Best Graduate Certificates in DevOps 2025

 • Professional experience in IT or software development (preferred)

-The curriculum typically covers containerization with Docker, orchestration using Kubernetes, infrastructure as code with Terraform, CI/CD pipeline development, cloud platform management, and monitoring and logging systems.
+The curriculum covers containerization with Docker, orchestration using Kubernetes, infrastructure as code with Terraform, CI/CD pipeline development, cloud platform management, and monitoring and logging systems.
 Students work on real-world projects that simulate enterprise DevOps environments.

 Related DevOps Resources